Appendix

 - Nok - high end African food and great architecture.

 - Danfo Bistro - inventive takes on classic Nigerian snacks + dishes.
 Surprisingly vegetarian friendly.
+Multiple locations - both VI and Ikoyi.

 - Salma's incredible Lebanese food and nice ambiance on the water.
 This is our favorite restaurant in Lagos

-- Chapter - very creative “new” Indian.
+- Chapter - very creative ânewâ Indian.
 Also a favorite.

 - El Padrino - amazing Nigerian Mexican (a true fusion).
+They do âTaco Tuesdayâ every week at The Garden in Ikoyi.
+Otherwise order delivery.

-- Terra Kulture – traditional Nigerian food, art space, and event venue.
+- Terra Kulture â traditional Nigerian food, art space, and event venue.
 They often have good shows.
-Check out their instagram to see what’s playing
+Check out their instagram to see whatâs playing

 - Yellow Chilli - well known spot for Nigerian favorites